UUUUUwUUUUU/SAE3.01-Public/README.md

     ```

+> [!NOTE]
-    **Note:** Closing Visual Studio Code will also close the npm dev server
+> Closing Visual Studio Code will also close the npm dev server.

 7. Open [http://localhost:3000/](http://localhost:3000/) in your browser to access the app